DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-Suppose now that $\| t_n \| < \tau_*$ for all $n \in \mathbb{N}$.
+\textbf{Step~3.}~Suppose now that $\| t_n \| < \tau_*$ for all $n \in \mathbb{N}$.
 Then there exists $n_0 \in \mathbb{N}$ such that $t_n = t_{n_0}$ for all $n \ge n_0$.
-Since the sequence $\{ x_n \}$ generated by Algorithm~\ref{alg:CCP_penalty} converges to $x_*$, the corresponding sequence $\{ v_n \}$ of subgradients of the function $h_0$ is bounded, thanks to the local boundedness of the subdifferential mapping \cite[Crlr.~24.5.1]{Rockafellar}.
-Consequently, there exists a subsequence $\{ v_{n_k} \}$ converging to some vector $v_*$, which belongs to $\partial h_0(x_*)$ due to closedness of the graph of the subdifferential \cite[Thrm.~24.4]{Rockafellar}.
+Since the sequence $\{ x_n \}$ generated by Algorithmic Pattern~\ref{alg:CCP_penalty} converges to $x_*$, the corresponding sequence $\{ v_n \}$ of subgradients of the function $h_0$ is bounded, thanks to the local boundedness of the subdifferential mapping \cite[Cor.~24.5.1]{Rockafellar}.
+Consequently, there exists a subsequence $\{ v_{n_k} \}$ converging to some vector $v_*$, which belongs to $\partial h_0(x_*)$ due to closedness of the graph of the subdifferential \cite[Thm.~24.4]{Rockafellar}.

-Arguing by reductio ad absurdum, suppose that $x_*$ is not a critical point for the problem $(\mathcal{P})$.
+By contradiction, suppose that $x_*$ is not a critical point for the problem $(\mathcal{P})$.
 As was noted several times above, it implies that $x_*$ is not a globally optimal solution of the problem

-Thus, there exist $\theta > 0$ and a feasible point $\overline{x}$ of this problem satisfying the inequality $g_0(\overline{x}) - \langle v_*, \overline{x} - x_* \rangle < g(x_*) - \theta$.
+Thus, there exist $\theta > 0$ and a feasible point $\overline{x}$ of this problem satisfying the inequality $g_0(\overline{x}) - \langle v_*, \overline{x} - x_* \rangle < g_0(x_*) - \theta$.